omise/challenges/README.md

 * high_amount_usd_flag
   * Set to `True` if `cumsum_amount_usd` is over `20000`.

+## CSV output requirements: - Historical users’ trades
+- file name shall be `HIST_TRADES_YYYYMMMDD.csv`
+- YYYYMMDD is the trade date.
+One CSV file is correspond to one trade date.
+- the file should be sorted by trade id, side, user id.

-### User summary report
+### 2. User summary report aggregating the above report, which contains date, user id, and amount in usd.

-A CSV file that summarize the first report.
+Code that produces a CSV file that summarize the above report.

 | Column | Name       | Type    | Note                   |
 |--------|------------|---------|------------------------|